A free-ish weekend being in sight, I put aside time for me and son to go exploring another region - outside The Aude.

 Situated seemingly within an old church tower with a vine covered terrace this is my idea of a perfect restaurant: convivial and serving unfussy food in a memorable surroundings.

-Eating continued the next morning with a fabulous array of breakfast possibilities at Les Sardines including a fluffy strawberry mousse-cake - something I haven't experienced at a bed and breakfast before - but would be happy to encounter again!
+Eating continued the next morning with a fabulous array of breakfast possibilities at Les Sardines including a fluffy strawberry mousse-cake - something I haven't experienced at a b and b before - but would be happy to encounter again!

 Dining room at Les sardines